haiku/website/content/get-haiku/r1beta2/_index.md

 </pre>

 <p>
-	If you are in macOS or Linux, you can use the <code>sha256sum</code>
+	If you are in Haiku, macOS or Linux, you can use the <code>sha256sum</code>
 	command from the Terminal to generate a checksum for your downloaded file and verify against those above.
 If you are in Windows, you can use a tool such as hashtab to display checksums for files directly in explorer.